sayerh/jbrowse/README.md

 Users of JBrowse should get it from the main JBrowse site at http://jbrowse.org/install.

-Unless you intend to work on the JBrowse code itself, or develop a JBrowse plugin, stop reading now and go to http://jbrowse.org/install.
+Unless you intend to work on the JBrowse code itself or develop a JBrowse plugin, stop reading now and install from http://jbrowse.org/install.

 # About running from a `git` clone

 Only developers should run JBrowse from a git repository.
 For one reason, the development version has a much, much slower initial load time than the built release zipfiles.
-Also, since the master branch code is ''in development'' for the next JBrowse release, it often (usually?) contains bad bugs, much more so than the official releases put up on JBrowse.org.
+Also, since the master branch code is ''in development'' for the next JBrowse release, it often contains bugs that never make it into the official releases put up on JBrowse.org.

 # Setting up a development environment

 Make sure you have a web server installed on your development machine.
 Any web server will do.

     cd /my/dev/webserver/root;
-    git clone --recursive git@github.com:YOURACCOUNT/jbrowse.git
+    git clone --recursive git@github.com:GMOD/jbrowse.git
     cd jbrowse
     ./setup.sh
     # and now point your browser to